maxious/ckanext-comments/README.md

     # Whether comments should be threaded or not (default: false)
     ckan.comments.threaded = true/false

-    # Whether comments must be moderated or not (default: true)
-    ckan.comments.moderation = true/false

-    # Whether, when moderation is on, only a user's first comment
-    # must be moderated  (default: true)
+    # Whether, only a user's first comment must be moderated  (default: true)
+    # otherwise ALL comments are moderated.
     ckan.comments.moderation.first_only = true/false